SinghTushar20/Learn-to-Code/03-Data Structures, Algorithms and CP/2-Algorithims/11-Graph Theory/Readme.md

 Graph theory is the mathematical theory of the properties and applications of graphs (networks).

+---

+One source and One Destination

+- Use A\* Search Algorithm (For Unweighted as well as Weighted Graphs).

+One Source, All Destination

+- Use BFS (For Unweighted Graphs)
+- Use Dijkstra (For Weighted Graphs without negative weights)
+- Use Bellman Ford (For Weighted Graphs with negative weights)

+Between every pair of nodes-

+- Floyd-Warshall
+- Johnson’s Algorithm

+---

 ## Types of Graphs

 **Undirected Graph**: An undirected graph is a graph in which edges have no orientation.
 The edge (u, v) is identical to the edge (v, u).